Metal-Pandas/MetalPandas/README.md

 10/20/2019 The first prototype is complete with full CSS styling, complete with logic to move between pages and a working login method.
 11/09/2019 The beta of our prototype has integrated googlemaps API, a rating system for drivers, additional payment pages and increased
           database functionality.
+12/05/2019 The database has completed almost all of its database functionality.
+Users can now update their profile, schedule a ride, create favorites, add a payment method and pay for a ride.
+The dark and light theme now work with all the scenes properly.
+User-friendly error messages now pop up whenever a user enters a wrong credential and when a user leaves a field blank.